 I have been working with teachers, educators and parents since the 1990s and together we have shared many innovative ideas.
 These ideas sought to transform obsolete tools and methods of teaching and learning into new ones.
 This has become a Leitmotif for me which I have pursued throughout my career.
-This platform NewYorkinFrench.net is a logical continuation.
+This platform - NewYorkinFrench.net - is a logical continuation.
 I owe it to the many educators who helped me become who I am.
-This platform is for them, and for the many inspiring French-speaking parents whom I have met in the last few years and with whom I have started the "French bilingual revolution".
+This platform is for them, and for the many inspiring French-speaking parents whom I have met in the last few years and with whom I have embarked in the "Bilingual Revolution".

 Here is how my own personal story unfolds.

 A native of Valenciennes, France, I was not the brightest kid on the block but always managed to get by thanks to my parents' love and patience.
 In the 6th grade I met a very inspiring English teacher who took me to England on a class trip.
 This teacher, and this trip to England, have had, and continue to have, an impact on my life.
 I kept learning English and graduated from the University of Lille with a B.A. in English Literature and U.S. History in 1995.